JamBrain/DairyBox/readme.md

 * Initialize a fresh VM with `vagrant up`.

 ## Tips
-* `vagrant up` to initialize, start, or resume a server
+* `vagrant up` to initialize, start, or resume a server (after suspending or rebooting)
 * `vagrant suspend` to put it to sleep
 * `vagrant destroy` to delete the VM (the files in www are fine, but everything else is lost)
 * `vagrant ssh` to connect to the VM with SSH